cvondrick/ihog/README.md

     >> ihog = invertHOG(feat);
     >> imagesc(ihog); axis image;

-On typical sized images, this inversion should take no more than a second on a modern computer.
+Computing the inverse should take no longer than a second for a typical sized image on a modern computer.

 Visualizing HOG
 ---------------

-In addition to 'invertHOG()', we provide a 'visualizeHOG()' function that pops up a figure with a few visualizations of the HOG feature point:
+We also provide a variety of visualization functions for HOG.
+The most basic is 'visualizeHOG()':

     >> feat = features(im, 8);
     >> visualizeHOG(feat);

+which will display a figure with the HOG glyph and the HOG inverse.
+You can optionally pass a verbose flag to 'visualizeHOG()' to show more:

+    >>> visualizeHOG(feat, true);

+which will display a figure with a zero meaned HOG visualization and a

 Installation
 ------------